Kudnarto

 Kudnarto (c.
-1832 – 11 February 1855), also known as Mary Ann Adams, was an Aboriginal Australian woman of the Kaurna and Ngadjuri peoples who lived in the colony of South Australia.
+1832 – 11 February 1855), also known as Mary Ann Adams, was an Aboriginal Australian woman of the Ngadjuri peoples who lived in the colony of South Australia.
 She is notable for being the first Aboriginal woman to legally marry a colonist in South Australia, making legal history in 1848, and for having many notable descendants.

 Early life and education

-Kudnarto (Note: Pronunciation can be listened to here.) was born around 1832 near Crystal Brook, South Australia, in the northern reaches of Kaurna lands.
-Her mother was Kaurna and her father possibly Ngadjuri (whose traditional lands extend north-east of those of the Kaurna people).
+Kudnarto (Note: Pronunciation can be listened to here.) was born around 1832 at a location in Ngadjuri lands later known as Crystal Brook, South Australia, or Bungaree, South Australia.

+Her mother is unknown and her father was Ngadjuri (whose traditional lands extend north of those of the Kaurna people).
 Her name means "a girl who is third born" in the Kaurna language, so it is likely that she had two elder sisters.

 Her family lived and worked on English colonists' properties, so it is possible that she received some education in English during her childhood, but little is known of this stage of her life.